 SWE 619 will use the

-software for a discussion board.
+software for a discussion board and for posting updates.

 Participation on the discussion board counts towards your grade.